fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 IMHO Jenkins deployments with master-slave setups are the way to go for real projects that require serious scaling, but hosting Jenkins with ease in a PaaS for personal projects was neat to figure out.

-Does this makes no sense whatsoever to you?
+Does this testing makes no sense to you?
 Am I murdering docker-in-docker?
 [Is this real life?](http://gph.is/13FrfSQ) Constructive criticism is greatly appreciated, Pura Vida.